The German market potential for coffee

 - Coffea Canephora (Robusta): Robusta coffee can be considered a lowland coffee, as it grows best at altitudes below 600 metres.
-Robusta accounts for around 20% of global coffee production.
+Robusta accounts for around 25% of global coffee production.
 Its beans have a caffeine content of approximately 2.7%.
 Robusta is less susceptible to pests and diseases than Arabica.
 Its beans are smaller and rounder than Arabica beans.
-When roasted, Robusta beans generally have a stronger and harsher taste than Arabica, which is often described as bitter.
-Robusta beans are often used in coffee blends or for instant coffee.
+When roasted, Robusta beans generally have a stronger and harsher taste than Arabica, and it is often described as bitter.
+Robusta beans are often used in coffee blends and instant coffee.

 2. What makes Germany an interesting market for coffee?